Inner strength is one of the most powerful traits to cultivate self-acceptance.

 Remind yourself that you’re learning and growing.

 Remember the last time you learned a new skill?
-When I first started gardening it looked so easy on the shows I watched.
-I wanted my yard in my new house to look just like the pictures in all the magazines.
-But I got a bit overwhelmed about learning about soil conditions, light requirements, some plants don’t flower the first year and it went on and on.
-My garden that year, it didn’t look anything like the picture.
-My neighbor – she had been gardening for over 10 years and her garden was beautiful!
+When I started gardening, it looked so easy on the shows I watched.
+I wanted the yard in my new house to look just like the pictures in all the magazines.
+But I got a bit overwhelmed by learning about soil conditions light requirements, some plants don’t flower the first year, and it went on and on.
+My garden that year didn’t look anything like the picture.
+My neighbor had been gardening for over ten years, and her garden was beautiful!

-Making mistakes leaves the door open for negative self-talk to peek around the corner, ready to break into your mind.
-I could have told myself, “I’m a terrible gardener” or “gardening just isn’t for me.”
+Making mistakes opens the door for negative self-talk to peek around the corner, ready to break into your mind.
+I could have told myself, “I’m a terrible gardener,” or “Gardening just isn’t for me.”
 But you can go in a different direction and tell yourself you’re learning and developing new skills.
-When you find yourself in a situation that you are not naturally skilled in compassionate self-talk like, “I will get better at this”, or “It’s okay, I’m learning and next time will be better.”
-Allowing yourself to accept that you’re learning and making mistakes is part of the process can release the expectation of perfection and empower you to try again (Carson & Langer, 2006).
+When you find yourself in a situation where you are not naturally skilled in compassionate self-talk like, “I will get better at this,” or “It’s okay, I’m learning and next time will be better.”
+Allowing yourself to accept that you’re learning and making mistakes is part of the process that can release the expectation of perfection and empower you to try again.

 Keep a gratitude journal.

-When you catch yourself focused on things that went wrong during the day or dwelling on things you don’t like about yourself, it’s helpful stop, breathe and shift your focus.
+When you focus on things that went wrong during the day or dwell on things you don’t like about yourself, it’s helpful to stop, breathe and shift your focus.
 Developing a habit that signals you to think about ways to shift your focus to a more positive mindset helps you cultivate self-acceptance.
 One way to accomplish this is by keeping a journal (or a notes app on your phone) to write down a few things you are grateful to have in your life every day.
-When you focus on the positive, you’ll begin to reduce negative feelings which can boost your ability to accept yourself more mindfully (Carson & Langer, 2006).
+Focusing on the positive will reduce negative feelings, boosting your ability to accept yourself more mindfully.

 View your experiences from a different perspective.

-If you keep circling back, thinking over and over again about a situation feels uncomfortable?
+If you keep circling back, thinking repeatedly about a situation, does it feel uncomfortable?
 Try looking at the situation from a different point of view.
 Is there anything that could be a silver lining?
-Sometimes you can get stuck in your feelings and it’s like you keep experiencing them all over again.
-It’s often helpful to ask the question, what or how would Aunt Jane think about this?
-When you look at situations with fresh eyes, you’ll find things you didn’t notice before that may help you accept the experience (Carson & Langer, 2006).
+Sometimes, you can get stuck in your feelings, and it’s like you keep experiencing them all over again.
+It’s often helpful to ask what or how Aunt Jane would think about this.
+Looking at situations with fresh eyes, you’ll find things you didn’t notice before that may help you accept the experience.

-Cultivating self-acceptance is not a practice we can master in a day, and that is totally okay.
-The important thing is to recognize the concept and find ways to incorporate self-acceptance into your own life to better support your mental well-being, so you experience more happiness.
+Cultivating self-acceptance is not a practice we can master daily, which is totally okay.
+The important thing is to recognize the concept and find ways to incorporate self-acceptance into your life to support your mental well-being better so you experience more happiness.